Have you been hanging onto your old, fraying, fading dish towels for a while now? Maybe you’ve always opted for paper towels over dish towels.

 |Number of Towels||Two|

-Unlike some of our other recommendations, these towels are made from a more unique material: wood fiber.
-Wood fiber is a high-quality material that is self-cleaning.
-It will naturally separate from oil when immersed with water which is good for washing dishes.
-But these are also effective at drying dishes, too.
+Unlike some of our other recommendations, these towels are made from a more unique material: coral velvet.
+Coral velvet fiber is made from pure polyester materials.
+It may not be as absorbent as cotton but they are effective at drying dishes, too.

-These cloths are softer than your average dish towel, making them great for using on delicate and glass items.
-They won’t leave behind streaks or lint, either.
+These cloths are softer than your average dish towel, making them great for use on delicate and glass items.
+They won’t leave behind lint, either.

 After you’ve washed and dried your dishes, simply run these under warm water and air dry.
 This cleans the cloths and ensures there isn’t a bad odor.

 Lastly, these are budget-friendly.
-For a small price, you get a pack of nine lovely towels.
+For a small price, you get a pack of eight colorful towels.

 - Very soft.